 Considerations for Eligible Employees

-- My employer has more than 20 Employees
+- If your employer has more than 20 Employees

 - Coordination of benefits – group health plan pays claims first, Medicare pays second.

-- My employer has less than 20 Employees
+- If your employer has less than 20 Employees

 - Coordination of benefits – Medicare pays claims first, group health plan pays second.